tatsumoto-ren/tatsumoto-ren.github.io/blog/minimum-amount-of-anki.md

 So you're definitely not alone.
 Since around 2020 Anki has undergone significant changes that outraged the users.
 Many existing add-ons break with each new release.
-Maybe Anki needs to be completely replaced by another SRS.
+Maybe Anki needs to be completely replaced by another SRS, provided that it will be FOSS.

 I still use Anki because the benefits outweigh the costs.
 The way I think about it is that some amount of Anki is better than no Anki at all,